-B. Lot Arrangement
+- B. Lot Arrangement

 - 1. Each lot shall have access to a public roadway as is determined appropriate by the Planning Board based on the size, location, and nature of the subdivision.
+Each lot shall have the minimum required lot dimensions as set forth in the Town of Stockholm's Zoning Regulations.

-2. Each lot shall have the minimum required lot size of 1 acre and a minimum width of 100 feet.
-3. No lot shall have a maximum length dimension greater than five (5) times its minimum width dimension.
-4. Double frontage lots with access to two (2) roads shall not be approved except where no other arrangement is possible, and then only where the minimum lot depth is 100 feet.
-5. Side lot lines should be substantially at right angles to straight road lines or radial to curved road lines.
-6. Driveway access and grades should generally conform to the terrain, but shall not exceed a 15 percent grade over any 50 foot length, and shall not exceed three (3) percent within 25 feet of the improved surface area of the roadway, as measured along the centerline of the driveway.
+2. No lot shall have a maximum length dimension greater than four (4) times its minimum width dimension.
+3. Double frontage lots with access to two (2) roads shall not be approved except where no other arrangement is possible, and then only where the minimum lot depth is 100 feet.
+4. Side lot lines should be substantially at right angles to straight road lines or radial to curved road lines.
+5. Driveway access and grades should generally conform to the terrain, but shall not exceed a 15 percent grade over any 50 foot length, and shall not exceed three (3) percent within 25 feet of the improved surface area of the roadway, as measured along the centerline of the driveway.